ChevronETC/AzSessions.jl/docs/src/index.md

 Authentication for Azure Cloud using Active Directory (OAuth2).
 At present, this package supports 1) VM credentials, 2) client credentials, 3) authorization code flow and 4) device code flow.
+In addition, we introduce a Token credentials for directly storing and using a token/refresh token pair.

 ## Setup